larsoyd/ArchLinuxTutorials/patches/nvidia-gsp.md

 WantedBy=multi-user.target
 ```

 The `-` in `EnvironmentFile=-/etc/default/nvidia-lock` makes the file optional, so the unit still starts cleanly when you skip step 4.
+The script also sources the same file directly, so manual invocations get the same behavior.

 ### 6) enable NVIDIA persistence daemon
 ```zsh